light-mode-image

 Update VerificationResult to MobileCredentialVerificationResult

-The VerificationResult type has been renamed to MobileCredentialVerificationResult and aligned structurally with Android:
+The VerificationResult type has been renamed to MobileCredentialVerificationResult and aligned structurally with Android.
+Its reason property has been renamed to failureType, typed directly as MobileCredentialVerificationFailureType? rather than the now-removed VerificationFailedReason wrapper:

 - let result: VerificationResult = ...